key4hep/key4hep-tutorials/introduction_key4hep/README.md

 ![](./figs/ilcsoft_schema_marlin.png)

-For the linear collider community we are in a transition period where we gradualy replace the LCIO EDM with EDM4hep and the Marlin processing framework with Gaudi:
+For the linear collider community we are in a transition period where we gradually replace the LCIO EDM with EDM4hep and the Marlin processing framework with Gaudi:

 ![](./figs/ilcsoft_schema_gaudi.png)